AndyObtiva/strategic/README.md

 [![Coverage Status](https://coveralls.io/repos/github/AndyObtiva/strategic/badge.svg?branch=master)](https://coveralls.io/github/AndyObtiva/strategic?branch=master)

 if/case conditionals can get really hairy in highly sophisticated business domains.
-Domain model inheritance can help remedy the problem, but dumping all logic variations in the same domain models can cause a maintenance nightmare.
+Object oriented inheritance can help remedy the problem, but dumping all logic variations in subclasses can also cause a maintenance nightmare.
-Thankfully, Strategy Pattern as per the Gang of Four solves the problem by externalizing logic variations to separate classes outside the domain models.
+Thankfully, Strategy Pattern as per the Gang of Four solves the problem by externalizing logic to separate classes outside the domain models.

-Still, there are a number of challenges with repeated implementation of Strategy Pattern:
+Still, there are a number of challenges with "repeated implementation" of the Strategy Pattern:
 - Making domain models aware of newly added strategies without touching their code (Open/Closed Principle).
-- Fetching the right strategy without use of conditionals.
+- Fetching the right strategy without the use of conditionals.
 - Avoiding duplication of strategy dispatch code for multiple domain models
-- Have different strategies mirror an existing domain model hierarchy
+- Have strategies that mirror an existing domain model inheritance hierarchy

 `strategic` solves these problems by offering:
 - Strategy Pattern support through a Ruby mixin and strategy path/name convention